tripod31/get_lyric/README.md

 # get_lyric
 Command line tool to retrive lyric from sites.
-For mp3 files in specified directory,Search lyric from the site,and put it to file or tag of mp3.
+For mp3 files in specified directory,it search lyric from the site,and put it to file or tag of mp3.

 ## development environment
 python3.5